ranaroussi/yfinance/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-*** READ BEFORE POSTING ***
+# READ BEFORE POSTING

+### Are you up-to-date?

-Before posting an issue - please upgrade to the latest version and confirm the issue/bug is still there.
+Upgrade to the latest version and confirm the issue/bug is still there.

-Upgrade using:
 `$ pip install yfinance --upgrade --no-cache-dir`

+### Does Yahoo actually have the data?

+Visit `finance.yahoo.com` and confim they have your data.
+Maybe your ticker was delisted.

+Then check that you are spelling ticker *exactly* same as Yahoo.

+### Still think it's a bug?

-Bug still there?
-Delete this content and submit your bug report here and provide the following, as best you can:
+Delete this default message and submit your bug report here, providing the following as best you can:

 - Simple code that reproduces your problem
 - The error message